rapidsai/docs/install/install.md

 <div id="pip"></div>

 ## 3B.
 Install RAPIDS with pip
-Beginning with the release of 23.04: cuDF, dask-cuDF, cuML, cuGraph, RMM, RAFT, and cuSpatial CUDA 11 pip packages are generally available.
+Beginning with the release of 23.04: cuDF, dask-cuDF, cuML, cuGraph, RMM, and RAFT CUDA 11 pip packages are available on the NVIDIA Index.

 <br/>